Trump backs Brexit by promising ‘large scale trade deal’ with UK, as lawmakers mull delay

 Trump’s pledge is likely to be welcomed by pro-Brexit lawmakers in the U.K., who have signaled the value of Britain being able to negotiate its own trade deals once it leaves the E.U.
 Under E.U. terms, individual countries are not allowed to negotiate their own deals.

 Trump has been a vocal supporter of Britain’s 2016 decision to leave the E.U., claiming that the outcome of that vote foreshadowed his election victory a few months later.
 He has allied himself with pro-Brexit figures in the U.K., and has repeatedly promised to make a trade deal with the U.S. ally.
-Last summer the US Trade Representative’s Office formed a trading “committee” with the U.K. to work out a trade agreement, as a way to get around the fact that the U.S. cannot formally negotiate with the U.K. until it leaves the E.U.
+Last summer the U.S. Trade Representative’s Office formed a trading “committee” with the U.K. to work out a trade agreement, as a way to get around the fact that the U.S. cannot formally negotiate with the U.K. until it leaves the E.U.

 BRITISH GIRL, 6, WRITES LETTER TO EU CHIEF ASKING TO BE FRIENDS DESPITE BREXIT